What do we do?

 Where do we do it?

 As said above we meet in Old Buckenham Village Hall and that is where we put on the productions.
 However we do get out and about on occasions.
 For many years we took part in the Breckland Drama Festival every May which would be held in different venues in Breckland and South Norfolk.
-More recently we entered the Felixstowe Festival in May 2008 and repeated our May production there where we won the award for Best Technical and came third overall with a production of Snake in the Grass by Alan Ayckbourn
+More recently we entered the Felixstowe Festival and repeated our May production there where we won the award for Best Technical and came third overall with a production of Snake in the Grass by Alan Ayckbourn

 Who does it?

 The group has about 25-30 paid-up members, some of who are staunchly involved in every show and others dip in and out depending upon other commitments and what is happening in their life at the time.
 Pantomime season sees a sudden increase in numbers – I wonder why… We are truly a diverse group with members from all sorts of different backgrounds and of all ages from 16 to older than some will admit to.
 Surprisingly, most of our members do not actually live in Old Buckenham although we all have links here and are fond of the village.

 How do we do it?